woodrowbarlow/stop-hb805/_posts/2025-07-30-veto-overturned.md

 In the last election, Democrats managed to prevent the Republicans from securing a super-majority by a *single* seat in the house.
 So, as long as the party presents a unified front and stands behind their Governor, they can prevent vetos from being overturned.

 Yesterday the current chamber made their first attempt at overturning vetos.
-They put eight bills on the table, and managed to overturn every. single. one.
+They put eight vetoed bills on the table, and managed to overturn every single one.

 What a travesty.